-Secondly, set demodulating bandwidth.
+Secondly, set demodulating bandwidth, which is 250kHz in this example.
 Select DEMOD BW and adjust using knobs or left/right key.
 Additionally, it can be specified using CUSTOM option.
 Demodulating bandwidth is the detection bandwidth of the level meter as well.